 Medicare, Medicaid and other nursing home regulatory authorities enforce rules and regulations on reporting any sign or allegation of abuse, mistreatment or injury of unknown origin.
 The facility is to thoroughly investigate every allegation or suspicion of mistreatment including unwitnessed injuries to ensure that the resident remains safe throughout the process.
 Any failure to do so could make the nursing home, Administrator and nursing staff legally liable.
-Unfortunately, the Crestwood elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where the facility failed to follow established procedures and protocols after a resident suffered an injury of unknown origin.
+Unfortunately, the Crestwood elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where the facility failed to follow established procedures and protocols after a resident suffered an injury of unknown origin.

 Crestwood Terrace Nursing Center